-This latest study suggests that 8.2% of people have adult ADHD, double the previously reported rate.
+One study suggests that 8.2 percent of people have adult ADHD, double the previously reported rate.

-People with ADHD are sometimes prescribed drugs like Ritalin or Adderall.
+People with ADHD are often prescribed drugs like Ritalin or Adderall.

 The study was published in the journal JAMA Psychiatry (Usun et al., 2017).